Djoumbé Fatima

-Djoumbé Fatima (1837–1878), also known as Djoumbé Soudi or Queen Jumbe-Souli, was queen of Mohéli in Comoros from 1842 to 1865 and 1874 to her death in 1878.
+Djoumbé Fatima (c.
+1837–1878), also known as Djoumbé Soudi or Queen Jumbe-Souli, was the Sultana of Mohéli in Comoros from 1842 to 1865 and 1874 to her death in 1878.

 Early life

-Jumbe-Souli inherited the throne of the island of Moheli (Mwali) after the death of her father, King Ramanateka, also known as Sultan Abderahmane.
+Jumbe-Souli inherited the throne of the island of Moheli (Mwali) after the death of her father, King Ramanateka-Rivo, also known as Sultan Abderahmane.
 Ramanateka was a Malagasy prince who ran away from Madagascar after the death of King Radama I. She was also a cousin of King Radama II.
 She had a sister, Jumbe-Salama, who died young.

-Her mother was Merina of Madagascar.
-Her father, General Ramanataka, was brother-in-law to Radama I, King of Madagascar.
+Her mother, Ravao (daughter of Andriantsiahofa, of Imamo West) was Merina of Madagascar.
+Her father, Field-Marshall Ramanetaka, was brother-in-law to Radama I, King of Madagascar.
 He died in 1842 and Djoumbé ascended to the throne.
-Her mother, Ravao, ruled as regent for a time and married her husband's former adviser, Tsivandini, in 1843.
+Her mother, Ravao, ruled as regent for a time and married her husband's former adviser, General Ratsivandini, in 1843.
+Ravao died by poison in 1847.
 He became Djoumbé's tutor and started making arrangements for her marriage to the sultan of Zanzibar.